-Water / Seascape Entry Fee: $15 for up to three images and $25 for up to five images.
+Entry Fee: $15 for up to three images, $25 for up to five images, and $35 for up to eight images.
 Funds in US Dollars.

-Awards will be given for the top 5 to 8 works selected.
-Winners will be announced on August 24, 2020.
-Prizes include memberships to Contemporary Art Gallery Online, extensive marketing, Winner’s Certificates, inclusion in the annual Anthology Publication, and event collateral.
+All Water / Seascape awards will be given for the top 5 to 8 works selected.
+Winners will be announced on August 31st, 2022.
+Prizes include memberships to Contemporary Art Gallery Online, extensive marketing, winner’s certificates, inclusion in the Annual Anthology Publication, and event collateral.

 About Contemporary Art Gallery Online